subbalakshmi31/mealsapp_project/README.md

 # Meal App
-This is a web application built using HTML, BootStrap and Vanilla JavaScript and the TheMealDB API which allows users to search and save their favorite meals.
+* This is a web application built using HTML, BootStrap and Vanilla JavaScript and the TheMealDB API which allows users to search and save their favorite meals.
+* The link to the final hosted webpage is : https://subbalakshmi31.github.io/mealsapp_project/

 ## Features
 * Search for meals and corresponding search results will be displayed